rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

 ![The Agent Gold dashboard]({% asset_path 2018-05-31-intro-to-agent-gold/picture5.png %})

-Next, install an agent by using the Agent Gold image.
+Next, install an agent by using the Agent Gold Image.
 On the **Agent Gold Image** screen, click the **Add Hosts** button:

 ![The **Add Hosts** button]({% asset_path 2018-05-31-intro-to-agent-gold/picture6.png %})